cn-uofbasel/BACnet/groups/07-14-logCtrl/src/README.md

 Most application layer groups have requested specific interfaces for their applications which have been subsequently implemented by us.
 If your applications needs another interface please don't hesitate to contact us.

-If an application group would prefer to implement the functionality themselves they may access the same functionalities as the newtork layer groups to get and insert cbor events into the database.
-Those methods can be found in `groups/07-14-logCtrl/src/logStore/appconnconnection.py`.
+If an application group would prefer to implement the functionality themselves they may access the same functionalities as the network layer groups to get and insert cbor events into the database.
+Those methods can be found in `groups/07-14-logCtrl/src/logStore/appconn/connection.py`.

 Best practice for the demo would be to put ones own code and the code of the network layer group in directories on the same level as the directories tests, logStore and feedCtrl and start the application from a main function similar to `feed_control.py`.